legendu-net/blog/misc/content/2019-06-16-network-in-docker-containers.markdown

-2. Due to possible DNS issues in Docker containers, it is suggested that you use IP addresses instead of URL names where possible.
+2. Due to possible DNS issues in Docker containers, it is suggested that you use IP addresses (e.g., proxy servers) instead of URL names where possible.

 https://docs.docker.com/config/containers/container-networking/